Skip to main content

 3. Modulating Inflammatory Markers ∞ Estrogen has been shown to reduce levels of inflammatory cytokines and adhesion molecules, which are implicated in the development of atherosclerosis.

 The route of estrogen administration significantly influences these mechanisms.
 Oral estrogen, due to its first-pass metabolism through the liver, can stimulate the production of hepatic proteins, including those involved in coagulation and inflammation.
 This includes an increase in C-reactive protein (CRP), a marker of systemic inflammation, and alterations in clotting factors.
-Transdermal estrogen, by bypassing this effect, avoids these direct liver-mediated changes, leading to a more favorable impact on these cardiovascular risk markers.
+Transdermal estrogen, by bypassing this hepatic first-pass effect, avoids these direct liver-mediated changes, leading to a more favorable impact on these cardiovascular risk markers.

 The Renin-Angiotensin-Aldosterone System and Estrogen